 Limited need-based grants are available to students.
-The student's over-all record is considered in addition to need.
+The student's overall record is considered in addition to need.
 Many generous donors provide these grants, the majority of whom have made initial investments to ensure that a need-based grant is available in perpetuity.
-A parent and the student applying must fill out and submit the PSAS (Private School Aid System) forms.
+A parent and the student applying must fill out and submit the FACTS forms.
 Awards up to full tuition/fees can be made from this fund but most often the awards supplement tuition payments or work aid hours.
 These grants are not automatically renewable but a family may apply each year.
-An application is required.
+A grant application is required and due by April 15.
 Other requirements for securing and receiving tuition assistance grant are as follows: